News

 Still, we are left to wonder if we are like this man — covering our heads with our own personal concerns, not seeing anything outside of it, cutting our heads and offering them up like we are game, and refusing to break the mold because it is painful and a risk.

-Cuno Sauertieg - The aftermath of the performance
+Cuno Sauerteig - The aftermath of the performance

-Cuno Sauertieg – The aftermath of the performance
+Cuno Sauerteig – The aftermath of the performance

-With this body art vignette, Cuno Sauertieg hits the mark of what contemporary humans think about and highlights the importance of society and the collective.
+With this body art vignette, Cuno Sauerteig hits the mark of what contemporary humans think about and highlights the importance of society and the collective.

 It’s a social statement and an invitation to leave our small selves behind and start communicating again.